knative/docs/blog/docs/articles/ai_functions_llama_stack.md

 ## Conclusion

 We have seen that the new Python runtime for Knative Functions is handling AI integrations very nicely.
 The functions have a well defined lifecycle for various aspects of AI applications.
-The Llama Stack libries could be used to access a standardized AI stack: Llama Stack.
+The Llama Stack libraries could be used to access a standardized AI stack: Llama Stack.

 To learn more about Knative Functions visit the [documentation](docs/functions){:target="_blank"} on our website or join our CNCF Slack channel [#knative-functions](https://cloud-native.slack.com/archives/C04LKEZUXEE)!